Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/essay.md

 Its deepest contribution is that it gives writing real internal structure.

-Its deepest limitation is that it still appears not to grant signed language writing a fully adequate typological home.
+Its deepest limitation is that it still appears not to grant signed language writing a fully adequate typological position.

 That is why the best judgment is not: